 Refresh rate: 60, 72, 90 Hz (120 Hz experimental)

 Controllers: Touch Controllers (included)

-We suspected the strap would work its way loose, lacking a proper locking mechanism, but the Quest 2 remained firmly in place and was comfortable .
-That said, we have reservations about its color as white has a tendency to show up grime and dust and, after a couple of months of use, the strap is starting to look a little gray.
+We suspected the strap would work its way loose, lacking a proper locking mechanism, but the Quest 2 remained firmly in place and was comfortable.
+That said, we have reservations about its color as white has a tendency to show up grime and dust and, after a year and a half or so of use, our strap has become an unappealing off-white.

 The two Touch Controllers are as solidly built as the headset itself, each with a finger trigger, a thumb trigger, a menu button, an X and Y button, and a thumbstick.
 The one pitfall regarding VR controllers is that you can’t look down at the buttons, but your digits naturally come to rest on the Touch’s triggers.

 It may take a little while to get used to the thumbsticks.
 We kept expecting to find the thumbstick in the middle of the Touch Controller when it’s actually off to the left or right.
 While it feels odd at first, you’ll get used to it after a day or so.
 The thumbsticks are smaller than those found on your typical console controller, but we never once found our fingers slipping off.

 Meta could, however, do better when it comes to the headset’s volume control.
 It has built-in 3D audio (with an optional headphone socket), but in order to raise or lower the volume you have to reach for the buttons at the bottom front of the headset.
 Having the volume control mounted on either side of the headset, closer to your ears, would have been a more logical approach.

 - Performs well with no stutter